 Tucked away in an old chocolate factory (umm… yum), Cibo remains somewhat of a hidden gem.
 The spacious courtyard forms an inner-city oasis with its bubbling water feature and lush foliage.
 Inside, the restaurant boasts subtle glamour with chandelier-lit booths, white tablecloths and wallpaper decorated with cherry blossoms.

-Quite possibly the friendliest restaurant in Auckland, you’ll be greeted by the charming maître d’s Jeremy Turner and Brad Sullivan.
+While the restaurant is very ooh la la, you won’t feel out of your depth—Cibo is far from pretentious.
+As a top contender for Auckland’s friendliest restaurant, you’ll be greeted by the charming maître d’s Jeremy Turner and Brad Sullivan.
 They’ll welcome you like an old friend and, by the end of the meal, you’ll be genuine buddies.

-Whatever you go for, the menus all showcase seasonal produce crafted into mouth-watering dishes.
+Cibo also offers an à la carte menu, six-course degustation and a set menu perf for groups.
+Whatever you go for, all menus showcase seasonal produce crafted into mouth-watering dishes.
 Presented like works of art, Cibo experiments with a range of textures and bold flavours.

 Cibo, you’ve had our heart from day one.
 It’s clear to see why you are—and forever will be—one of Auckland’s fave restaurants.

 Image credit: Lydia Arnold